tinymce/tinymce-docs/_includes/configuration/fontsize-formats.md

 ## fontsize_formats

 This option allows you to override the font sizes displayed in the `fontsizeselect` dropdown toolbar button and the `fontsizes` menu item.
-Each item in the string should be space or comma separated and include units.
+Each item in the string should be space or comma-separated and include units.

 **Type:** `String`